Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 ## Troubleshooting

-Join [SlimeVR's Discord](https://discord.gg/SlimeVR) and ask in either the #techical-support or #DIY channels.
+Join <a href="https://discord.gg/SlimeVR" target="_blank">SlimeVR Discord</a> and ask in either the #techical-support or #DIY channels.
 It would be helpful for you to provide a description of your issue, photos of your soldering (front & back), and a log output from Settings > Serial Console with your tracker plugged into your computer via data USB cable into your WeMos D1 Port (non-charging).
 You will need to press the **Reboot** button to get the complete log.

 ### Using a Multimeter